Selective Licensing of Landlords in Leeds

 The council have stated that they will not profit from the scheme and any surplus will be refunded.
 I believe any refunds will be unlikely.

-What are the differences between the Selective Licensing Scheme and HMO Licensing?
+What are the differences between the Leeds selective Licensing Scheme and HMO Licensing?

 The same rules apply when granting a Selective Licence as with an HMO licence.
 The main differences are: